Registration for the 2017 Conference is now online. Register today before advance registration discounts end on September 25.

 Ayah Qutob is a graduate of the credential program at Fresno State University.
 In his letter of recommendation Assistant Professor of Science Education at CSU Fresno and former CSTA board member Fred Nelson wrote: "Ms. Qutob's commitment to her students emerges from her belief in the significance of learning science for success in life. ln service of this commitment, her knowledge of science is exceptional, and she is able to make relevant connections of natural phenomena to meaningful learning experiences.
 I have observed firsthand her content expertise in her student teaching placement, including an appropriate understanding of the Next Generation Science Standards.
 She has volunteered extensively with local science fairs and the Stellar Science and Circuit Science outreach programs.
 Ms. Qutob brings an enhanced sense of dedication to her future as a science teacher.
 I would be pleased to have my own grandchildren in her classroom, and confident of their success as learners as Ms. Qutob's students."
 Ms. Qutob is a current member of CSTA.

 Kristell Yap earned her single subject science credential in biology and chemistry from CSU, Long Beach.
 Her master teacher Leslie Appel had this to say about Ms. Yap: "Kristell is an extremely strong student teacher who constantly puts the students needs first.
-She gets along well wit the students and is able to encourage the students to achieve their best.
+She gets along well with the students and is able to encourage the students to achieve their best.
 She understands the NGSS and incorporates these into her daily lessons.
 Kristell spends time after her assigned classes each day to make sure her lessons are ready for the next day.
 She seems to always strive to give her students the best education possible."
-Ms. Yap has attended twice and even presented once at the California Science Education Conference and is an active member of CSTA.
+Ms. Yap has attended twice and even presented once at the California Science Education Conference and is a current member of CSTA.

 The CSTA Distinguished Contributions Award honors an organization, institution or foundation which has made a sustained, significant impact on science education in the state and which, through years of leadership and service, has truly made a positive impact on the quality of science teaching and learning.
 This year's awardees are the National Center for Science Education and Achieve.